segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

     - `Purchases`
     - `Carts`
 - You can create entity relationships up to four levels in depth.
 For example, you can build an entity condition that queries for relationships between `Profiles`, `Accounts`, `Credit Cards`, and finally `Transactions`.
-- Along the way, identify column values that you might also want to filter your entities by to further refine your audiences.
+- To further refine your audience, identify column values that you might also want to filter your entities by.

-## Use Cases
+## Use cases

 Below are some example use cases to help you learn more about Linked Audiences.

 ### Build an audience of cat owners